OreCart/orecart.github.io/_sources/routes.md.txt

 ## Routes Routes

+All routes include Schedule data even though it's a separate model in our database.
+This is because the schedule should just be sent with the route.

 `GET` `/routes` Gets all routes

 `POST` `/routes` Parses the uploaded KML file and creates a new routes